RiyanSUNESARA/IB-MATHEMATIC-WEBPAGE/README.md

 # IB-MATHEMATIC-WEBPAGE
-Download the product and open index.html
+Download the product as a zip file and open index.html